 UMUC scholarship programs, which include the UMUC President's Scholarship, offer a number of institutional scholarships as well as scholarships from corporate donors and foundations.
-Requirements vary according to the individual scholarship program, but typical awards for most programs range from \$200 to \$1,500 per semester.
+Requirements vary according to the individual scholarship program, but typical awards for most programs range from \$200 to \$1,500 per semester (fall and spring).